 ††††† RELATES TO: KRS 151B.190, 34 C.F.R.
 361.36, 361.53, 361.54, 29 U.S.C.
 721(a)(5), (15), (21)(A)

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 151B.195(1) requires the Executive Director of the Office of Vocational Rehabilitation to promulgate administrative regulations governing the services, personnel, and administration of the State Vocational Rehabilitation Agency.
 34 C.F.R.
 361.36(c) requires the office to determine, prior to the beginning of each fiscal year, whether to establish and implement an order of selection for state vocational rehabilitation services.
 34 C.F.R.
 361.36(d) establishes federal guidelines for the imposition of an order of selection.
+34 C.F.R.
+361.54(b) authorizes the office to consider an individual's financial need for vocational rehabilitation services.
 This administrative regulation establishes when an order of selection and an economic need test shall be applied to the provision of vocational rehabilitation services in order to distribute limited funds more equitably over the entire population of otherwise eligible individuals.

 ††††† Section 1.
 Definitions.
 (1) "Eligible individual" means an individual who has been determined by the office to meet the basic conditions of eligibility for vocational rehabilitation services.

 ††††† (2) "Executive director" means Executive Director of the Office of Vocational Rehabilitation.

 ††††† (3) "Individual with a most significant disability" means an individual who has a significant disability and who:

 ††††† (a) Requires intensive long-term support to facilitate the performance of work activities or daily living activities on or off the job which would typically be performed independently if the individual did not have a disability; or